mcneel/RhinoVisualStudioExtensions/marketplace description.md

-RhinoCommon and Grasshopper template wizards for Rhino 7
+RhinoCommon and Grasshopper template wizards for Rhinoceros 3D

 ## RhinoCommon templates: